canonical/vanilla-framework/docs/layout/_grid.md

 title: Grid
 ---

+Vanilla's default grid has 12 columns and 20px gutters.
+On large screens, each column takes up 6.3053% of the total width.

+Layouts can be created combining rows with different number of columns to an ideal maximum of 4 columns per row.
+Each column should span a minimum of 3 column units.

-The grid is constructing using `col-*` elements nested inside a single `.row` parent element.
+The grid is constructed using `col-*` elements nested inside a single `.row` parent element.
+All content must be inside a `.row` container so that it correctly aligns to the grid.

 <div class="grid_outline">
     <div class="row">